 The Executive Officer, Heather Kay, has charge of the day-to-day business of the Commission.
-Through a tender process, the Commission engages the services of consultants who have expertise in the area being investigated.
-This enables individuals who would not previously have been able to participate in the process of law reform to bring their unique and special skills to the Commission's law reform activities.
+Following an evaulation process, the Commission engages the services of writers and researchers who have expertise in the area being investigated.
+This enables the Commission to have the benefit of particular knowledge and skills to its law reform activities.